timmmlim/bt4103-junyi/readme.md

 - "na_recommendation" is the folder that contains the scripts used in this notebook to evaluate the network from the individual student clusters as well as the implementation of the learning path algorithm.

-# Recommending learning path example
+# Example of the execution to generate learning paths
 - 'Log_Problem.csv' is a csv from [Junyi Academy](https://www.kaggle.com/junyiacademy/learning-activity-public-dataset-by-junyi-academy)
 - 'Info_Content.csv'is a csv from [Junyi Academy](https://www.kaggle.com/junyiacademy/learning-activity-public-dataset-by-junyi-academy)
 - "level4_id" is the description on the exercises from [Junyi Academy](https://www.kaggle.com/junyiacademy/learning-activity-public-dataset-by-junyi-academy)